Milk with Dignity Campaign

 photo by Q2

-Farmworkers invite dairy companies to take responsibility for the rights and well-being of farmworkers in their supply chain by joining the Milk with Dignity Program.
-Companies joining the program adhere to its 5 core principles:
+We invite dairy companies to take responsibility for the rights and well-being of farmworkers in their supply chains by joining the Milk with Dignity Program.
+Companies that sign a Milk with Dignity agreement commit to source from dairy farms that enroll in the Program and meet its requirements.

-In December 2014 farmworkers approached Ben & Jerry's, inviting the company to take the lead in the industry by joining the Milk with Dignity Program.
-Migrant Justice and Ben & Jerry's engaged in nearly three years of discussion – accompanied by public campaigining from workers and consumers encouraging the company to join the program.
-The campaign ended on October 3, 2017 when Migrant Justice and Ben & Jerry's finalized and signed the first ever Milk with Dignity Agreement!
+Having developed the Program, farmworkers approached global ice cream brand Ben & Jerry’s, inviting the company to become the first to join Milk with Dignity.
+Migrant Justice and Ben & Jerry's engaged in nearly three years of discussion, accompanied by public campaigning by workers and consumers encouraging the company to join the program.
+The campaign ended on October 3, 2017, when Migrant Justice and Ben & Jerry's finalized and signed the first-ever Milk with Dignity agreement!

 photo by Terry Allen